microsoft/CryptoNets/README.md

 ### CifarCryptoNets
 This project implements [LoLa](https://arxiv.org/abs/1812.10659) on the CIFAR dataset.
-Note that the paper uses SEAL 2.3 while here we use SEAL 3.2 so the expected performance is slightly better.
+Note that the paper uses SEAL 2.3 while here we use SEAL 3.2, so the expected performance is slightly better.
-To run issue the command *.\CifarCryptoNets.exe*.
-Note that this network is much slower and may take several minuts to complete running on a single example.
-The expected output is
+To run, issue the command *.\CifarCryptoNets.exe*.
+Note that this network is much slower and may take several minutes to complete running on a single example.
+The expected output is:

 ```
 Generating encryption keys 6/4/2019 8:39:25 AM